 This, at any rate, is what makes a queen bee.
 But what makes a valuable, marketable one?
 This comes down to several factors, specifically general health, species, and the specific breeding techniques employed by queen rearers to optimize the bee’s genetics.

 The health of a queen is of course one of the most important factors.
 This is normally measured by her productivity and ability to produce eggs at a sufficient rate to keep the hive well populated and even drive things towards splitting and creation of new queens and hives.
-In nature, one of the reasons why a hive will naturally produce a new queen is due to either ageing or otherwise failing health.
-On the market, queens are color coded with marker pens to an industry standard – this lets buyers know the age of a queen.
+In nature, a hive will naturally produce a new queen because of either ageing or otherwise failing health of the old one.
+On the market, queens are color coded with marker pens to an industry standard.
+This lets buyers know the age of a queen.
 A younger queen is naturally more valuable.

 Queen Bees on the Market

 When it comes to the market for queen bees, prices can vary depending on a range of factors.
 One of the biggest factors is the quality of the queen bee.
 A good quality queen bee will be healthy, productive, and well-bred, with desirable traits such as docility, disease resistance, and high honey production.
 These traits are important as they can have a significant impact on the overall success of the colony.
 As such, beekeepers are willing to pay a premium price for a high-quality queen bee.

 On average, a good quality queen bee can be purchased online for between $25 and $40, although this price does not include any shipping charges.
 However, within smaller beekeeping communities, it is common for beekeepers to trade useful beekeeping produce and equipment, including queen bees.
 This can result in lower prices for queen bees, making them more accessible to beekeepers on a tight budget.
 This is just one of the many benefits of keeping things local when it comes to beekeeping.